moonbeaming/epistolary-formatter/README.md

 - This only accepts txt files for ease of processing.
 The more commonly used .docx extention would require users to install a package.
 - The code uses the depreciated HTML5 attribute 'align' instead of 'text-align' because the platform this code is for only recognises that.
 - User HAS to key in the file extension when typing the input file name because they can then see immediately whether they have the wrong file format.
+- Work skins on AO3 are an alternative, but they are mainly for more detailed aesthetics and you still have to assign which style applies to which line of text.
+I just wanted simple text alignment, and I wanted to save time on assigning every single line of text, hence this code.